Road Rage: Legal Consequences & How to Stay Calm Driving

 Deep breathing can swiftly lower your blood pressure and reduce feelings of anger and frustration.
 This simple yet powerful relaxation method helps cleanse your body and oxygenate your blood, instantly bringing a sense of calmness during stressful driving situations.

-When you encounter aggressive behavior from other drivers or feel the urge to retaliate, take a moment to practice deep breathing—it’s a quick and effective way to maintain composure behind the wheel.
+When you encounter aggressive behaviour from other drivers or feel the urge to retaliate, take a moment to practice deep breathing—it’s a quick and effective way to maintain composure behind the wheel.

 To diffuse a potentially volatile situation, we advise avoiding direct eye contact with an aggressive driver.
 Keeping your gaze focused ahead and refraining from engaging visually can help de-escalate tensions on the road.